 - Discover Mortgage

 Take this list from Forbes with a grain of salt.
-The best mortgage company for you is the one that delivers your mortgage when you need it without unnecessarily marking up your mortgage interest rate and provides you with favorable terms on the loan.
+The best mortgage mortgage lenders for you are one that delivers your mortgage when you need it without unnecessarily marking up your mortgage interest rate and provides you with favorable terms on the loan.
 If you’re not already comparison shopping for lenders and brokers that agree to charge you a reasonable origination fee, you’re probably paying too much.

 How much is reasonable for the mortgage origination fee?
 Most loan officers will tell you one percent is standard; however, I’ve reviewed community credit unions that charge as little as $400 for their loan origination fee.
 The less you pay closing on your new home loan the faster you’ll recoup your out-of-pocket expenses and the more you’ll benefit from today’s lowest refinance rates.